 Fatigue is one of the most common side effects of cancer treatment.
 It is an extreme feeling of tiredness or lack of energy not caused by a specific activity, and it usually decreases after cancer treatment ends.
 However, some people may still feel fatigued for months or even years after treatment.
-In an ongoing survey initiated by the Chordoma Foundation in 2020, 59 percent of chordoma patients and survivors reported experiencing fatigue since being treated.
+In a survey initiated by the Chordoma Foundation in 2020, 59 percent of chordoma patients and survivors reported experiencing fatigue since being treated.

 If you experience fatigue and do not have a plan for managing it, talk with the doctors and nurses treating your chordoma or your primary care physician to get the process started.
 When seeking ways to manage fatigue, it is important to: